 For listening practice, an excellent site is Randall’s Listening Lab, as well as his other sites (listed on the upper right on that page.)
 You can find some suggestions for talking in English in English Conversation Practice.

-To study or review how English is put together, look at the two study styles below and choose which is best for you.
+If you want to study or review how English is put together, look at the two study styles below and choose which is best for you.

 1. Some people learn best by listening and then using what they hear.
 They want just the basic, most necessary explanations, and then examples and practice.